 Students can access the resources outside of the school, allowing teachers the flexibility of setting digital reading as homework, safe in the knowledge that the resource will be available to all of the students.
 This removes the risk of handing out large quantities of textbooks and ensures that students have equal access to information.

 - Sharing / Group-Learning

 Students have the ability to share links and tweet references whether working on-site or from a remote location.
-This function will allow for groups to work together on projects regardless of distance, and encourage the sharing of knowledge and highlighting the benefits of teamwork and collaboration.
+This function will allow for groups to work together on projects regardless of distance, expediting the sharing of knowledge and highlighting the benefits of teamwork and collaboration.

 - Usage Statistics

 Finally, increased power for librarians.
 Digital resources offer librarians the opportunity to view accurate usage statistics, affording them newfound control over decisions about which resources to keep, to remove, or to acquire more of.
 This insight can be invaluable for schools with a limited budget who want to ensure they are spending money on the correct resources.

 Hopefully, this post has shown that the advantages of using digital resources in education are manifold.
 We must prepare students for life beyond school which increasingly involves being adept in technology.
 Professionals should be able to identify reliable sources of information and conduct efficient research, and by implementing these values in early education we would be offering students useful skills for the future.